OlanrewajuDatanalyst/Nashville-Housing-Analysis-Using-SQL/nashville_housing_EDA.md

 group by 1
 order by 2 desc)

--- Properties Average Total Value from the highest to lowest select * from ( select
+-- Properties Average Total Value from the highest to... select * from ( select
     landuse,